stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 #### Uncordinated Close

-Participants can close the channel at the latest state by submitting the most recently signed declaration transaction, waiting the observation period O, then submitting the closing transaction.
+Participants can close the channel after the observation period O without coordinating.
+They do this by submitting the most recently signed declaration transaction, waiting the observation period O, then submitting the closing transaction.

 1. Submit most recent D_i
 2. Wait observation period O